Share on FacebookShare on TwitterShare on LinkedinEmail this link

 Watershed Planning Best Practices Report

-The City of Houston Planning and Development Department published the Watershed Planning Best Practices (WPBP) Report by One Architecture as part of the Neighborhood Resilience Planning effort.
+The City of Houston Planning and Development Department published the Watershed Planning Best Practices (WPBP) Report by One Architecture to help inform the Neighborhood Resilience Planning effort.
 The WPBP is one of the initial actions to catalyze the creation of the Neighborhood Resilience Plans.
-The following best practices for watershed planning will help inform the watershed management at the region, city and community levels and help reduce the flooding and damage caused by extreme weather events.
+Best practices for watershed planning will help guide watershed management at the region, city and community levels to help reduce the damage caused by flood events.

 Map Atlas of Baseline Analysis

-The City of Houston Planning and Development Department published the Map Atlas of Baseline Analysis by One Architecture as part of the Neighborhood Resilience Planning effort.
-This document studied the current key regional and city bayous and watersheds, flooding hazards, storm water drainage systems, wastewater, and other facilities/conditions that affect the health and safety of neighborhood residents.
-The Map Atlas illustrates existing conditions regionally, and within the study areas, including: Independence Heights, East Houston, and Edgebrook.
+The City of Houston Planning and Development Department published the Map Atlas of Baseline Analysis by One Architecture to help inform the Neighborhood Resilience Planning effort.
+This document provides findings from a study of key regional and city bayous and watersheds, flooding hazards, storm water drainage systems, wastewater, and other facilities/conditions that affect the health and safety of neighborhood residents.
+The Map Atlas illustrates existing conditions regionally, and within the pilot study areas: Independence Heights, East Houston, and Edgebrook.

 Neighborhood Resilience Communities